EuSouVoce/FartherViewDistance_1.20.1/README.md

 2. run `mvn package`
 3. Add the resulting jar from `./target` to your plugins folder and be happy.

+> Why maven?
+My vscode isn't working properly with gradle and also I'm more used to maven.

 ---

 #### For older versions of papermc: